 The International Exchanges Scheme is available for travel to all countries outside of the UK.

 Before applying, please ensure that you meet all the eligibility requirements, which are explained in the scheme notes.

 What is the scheme’s value and tenure?

 The funding available is dependent upon the length of the visit.
 Applicants may request:

 - up to of £3,000 for one-off travel lasting up to 3 months

 - up to £6000 for multiple visits to be completed within 1 year (including a maximum of £1000 for research expenses)

 - up to £12,000 for multiple visits to be completed within 2 years and cost share projects fixed at 2 years (including a maximum of £2000 for research expenses)

 If you intend to collaborate with partners in Taiwan, France, Ireland, China or Russia, your proposal can also be considered as a cost share application.
 This entails the UK applicant submitting a proposal to the Royal Society for up to £12,000 and the overseas applicant simultaneously submitting a proposal for an additional amount up to/equivalent to £12,000 to a partner organisation, with whom the Royal Society has a funding agreement.
-For further details about the countries covered, application process and eligibility requirements please read the cost share programme scheme notes (PDF).
+For further details about the countries covered, application process and eligibility requirements please read the cost share programme scheme notes.

+Applications should be submitted through the Royal Society’s electronic grant application system (e-GAP).
 Applications are initially reviewed by members of the International Exchanges Scheme panel with the most appropriate scientific expertise.
 Following this a shortlist is drawn up which is reviewed by the panel Chair before a decision is made.
 Results are available approximately 4 months after the round closes.